top of page

 Chuckles all round

-REV: Oons - preaching in the mode of an ineffectual poet may yield success yet! - a beating of wings rather than a pitchfork to the nethers (sighs) - alas!
-I do not have the hair or the air for it (shrugs) - and 'tis many years since I was a schoolboy who could vent my amorous flames in verse
+REV: By the larkins! - preaching in the mode of a witty - yet ineffectual - poet may yield success yet! - a beating of wings rather than a pitchfork to the nethers (sighs) - alas!
+I do not have the hair or the air for it (shrugs) - and 'tis many years since I was the schoolboy who could blamelessly vent my amorous flames in verse

 CB: Becher!
 Matrons - including myself - will most certainly disperse 'ere their characters - or chastity - you asperse!